 Once documents are submitted, the next step is to make sure the person holding the ID is its rightful owner.
 This is where technology plays a crucial role.
 Modern KYC systems use biometrics to compare the photo on the government-issued ID with a live selfie or video of the user.
 Advanced systems often include “liveness detection,” a clever feature that asks the user to perform a simple action, like turning their head or smiling, to prove they are a real, live person and not just a photo or a deepfake.
 This biometric verification adds a powerful layer of security, making it significantly harder for fraudsters to create fake accounts using stolen credentials.

-Assessing Risk and Monitoring Accounts
+Beyond Onboarding: Assessing Risk and Monitoring Accounts

 KYC isn’t a one-and-done task.
 After the initial verification, businesses assess the potential risk a new customer might pose based on their profile and other factors.
 This helps prioritize security measures.
 More importantly, the process continues with ongoing monitoring of account activity.
 This vigilance helps detect suspicious behavior that could indicate money laundering, fraud, or other illicit activities long after the account has been opened.
 By keeping an eye on transactions and user behavior over time, companies can maintain a secure platform and fulfill their KYC compliance obligations, protecting both their business and their legitimate customers.

-Key KYC Verification Methods Explained
+A Breakdown of Top KYC Verification Methods

 When we talk about KYC, it’s not a single, rigid process.
 Instead, it’s more like a toolkit of different verification methods that companies can combine to build a system that’s both secure and user-friendly.
 The goal is to confirm that a customer is who they claim to be, and the approach can vary depending on the industry, risk level, and regulatory requirements.